alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

 Lets take a look at this position.

 Using the method described above and picking the 13 point as the reference point, we can eliminate all checkers on the 13 point for both players immediately.
-Then we can eliminate the blue checkers on points 8 and 18 as they are both 5 pips away from the 13 point, and both have two checkers on them.
-We can also ignore the white checkers on points 3 and 20 as they are both 8 pips away from the 12 point (whites 13 point).
+Then we can eliminate the blue checkers on points 8 and 18 as they are both 5 pips away from the 13 point in each direction, and both have two checkers on them.
+We can also ignore the white checkers on points 3 and 21 as they are both 9 pips away from the 12 point (whites 13 point) in each direction, and both have two checkers on them.
+Finally we can ignore the checkers on both players 6-point since they are horizontally symmetric.
 So all we are left with to count are the checkers on blues 5 and whites 8 point.
-So we immediately see that this is 3 pips per checkers, so 6 pips.
+We can mentally adjust for horizontal symmetry, that is 3 pips per checkers for a total of 6 pips.

-The floating reference point pip count is a very powerful method by its self as it allows us to exploit a new type of symmetry which we call horizontal symmetry.
+The floating reference point pip count is a very powerful method by its self as it allows us to exploit a new type of symmetry which we call vertical symmetry.
 The reason is that it allows us to exploit symmetries, not only in opposite player checkers, but also on same player checkers.

 ## Extending colorless pip counting